arantes555/electron-fetch/README.md

 	session: session.defaultSession, // (/!\ only works when running on Electron) Electron Session object.,
 	agent: null,        // (/!\ only works when useElectronNet is false) Node HTTP Agent.,
 	useElectronNet: true, // When running on Electron, defaults to true.
 On Node.js, defaults to false and cannot be set to true.
+	useSessionCookies: true, // (/!\ only works when running on Electron >= 7) Whether or not to automatically send cookies from session.,
 	user: undefined,    // When running on Electron behind an authenticated HTTP proxy, username to use to authenticate
 	password: undefined // When running on Electron behind an authenticated HTTP proxy, password to use to authenticate }